-Aldi is a discount supermarket based in Germany, and their stores have a bit of that European feel to them.
+Aldi is a discount supermarket based in Germany and their stores have a bit of that European feel to them.
 When an Aldi store opened up close to where we live, I was excited because many of their groceries are sold at lower prices, and for the most part we’ve been happy with the quality of their products.
-We frequently purchase their produce, and frozen fish as well.
-I didn’t even realize their chocolates were anything special until I took a closer look and discovered that they are made in Europe, which instantly intrigued me.
+I recently wrote a post on what I like to buy at Aldi, 20 Favorite Aldi Products List, and of course chocolate did make the list!
+When I first discovered Aldi, I didn’t even realize their chocolates were anything special until I took a closer look and noticed that they are made in Europe, which instantly intrigued me.
 I decided to purchase a bar to try, and found the quality to be excellent!
-I really couldn’t believe it; outstanding quality chocolate at lower prices than other, comparable brands.
+I really couldn’t believe it; outstanding quality chocolate at lower prices than other comparable brands.
 It is still more expensive than a regular Hershey’s bar, but flavor-wise there is no comparison.
 The chocolates from Aldi are smooth, creamy, rich, flavorful, and melt at low temperatures, giving you the feel of eating a high quality product.
 Some of their chocolates are produced in Germany, and some in Austria or even Belgium.
 European chocolate is known to be of high quality, and these bars are no exception.
 It’s the real deal!
 And found right at Aldi!
 Wow!
 I can’t get over that fact!

 Price wise, the chocolate bars at Aldi range from $1.49 – $1.99.
 To compare, European bars at World Market range from $2.49 (only one kind) – $2.99 (all other comparable bars).
 I’ve seen the same or similar bars for approximately the same prices at other stores as well.
 I will describe a few of Aldi’s chocolate bars, though they carry several other ones as well.